-- File a properly completed Certificate of Death, signed by the attending physician or coroner, with the local registrar of births and deaths. - Obtain a Permit for Disposition from the local registrar of births and deaths. - Provide a casket or other suitable container. - Make arrangements directly with the cemetery or crematory.
+- File a properly completed Certificate of Death, signed by the attending physician or coroner, with the local registrar of births and deaths, which is typically part of the local county health department. - Obtain a Permit for Disposition from the local registrar of births and deaths. - Provide a casket or other suitable container. - Make arrangements directly with the cemetery, crematory, or hydrolysis facility. - If you or your loved one will not be embalmed or refrigerated as required by law for a funeral establishment, be prepared to care for the decedent, as the rate of decomposition can vary from person to person.